joonarafael/visualpathfinder/documentation/software_testing_report.md

 Smaller maps refer to the same maps available to the user in the **interactive application**.
 These have dimensions of 72x46.

-The 3 algorithms are run in a parallel manner 100 times for each of the 5 included smaller test maps.
+**The 3 algorithms are run in a parallel manner 100 times for each of the 5 included smaller test maps**.
 Every single iteration has new randomly picked start point and end point.
 After every single iteration, the return values are compared and the test immediately fails if any algorithm returns a different result for the shortest path.

 These tests are located [here](https://github.com/joonarafael/visualpathfinder/tree/main/__tests__/interactive "Interactive Map Tests").